Cananito/Cananito.github.io/_generator/content/fitness.md

 ## Stretching

 I try to stretch once or twice a day, specially my upper back since it tends to get pretty tight from the barbell training.
-As a side effect, it relaxes and unstresses my body, and it makes me feel I gain mobility.
+As a side effect, it relaxes and unstresses my body, and it makes me feel I gain “mobility” (a given joint’s range of motion).